 Do you do websites for other languages?
 We have language learning websites for:

-I am a teacher - do you do any whole class games and activities? iclanguage.com has an MFL resource for teaching called Teach French Online which uses many of the same materials as French Games.
-It is free to use, and is designed for whole class teaching in schools and colleges.
+I am a teacher - do you do any whole class games and activities? iclanguage.com has a Modern Foreign Language resource for teaching called Teach Online which uses many of the same materials as French Games.
+It is free to use, and is designed for whole class teaching in schools.